lemire/fast_double_parser/README.md

 # fast_double_parser: 4x faster than strtod
 ![MSYS2-CI](https://github.com/lemire/fast_double_parser/workflows/MSYS2-CI/badge.svg)[![Ubuntu 22.04](https://github.com/lemire/fast_double_parser/actions/workflows/ubuntu.yml/badge.svg)](https://github.com/lemire/fast_double_parser/actions/workflows/ubuntu.yml)

-Unless you need support for [RFC 7159](https://tools.ietf.org/html/rfc7159) (JSON standard), we encourage users to adopt [fast_float](https://github.com/fastfloat/fast_float) library instead.
+###  :exclamation: :exclamation: :exclamation: :exclamation: We encourage users to adopt [fast_float](https://github.com/fastfloat/fast_float?tab=readme-ov-file#you-may-also-enforce-the-json-format-rfc-8259) library instead of fast_double_parser.
 It has more functionality.
+It provides full support for the JSON syntax and the same great speed.
+The fast_float library is part of most major Web browsers, GCC and so forth: it is well tested and supported. :exclamation: :exclamation: :exclamation: :exclamation:

+## Introduction

 Fast function to parse ASCII strings containing decimal numbers into double-precision (binary64) floating-point values.
 That is, given the string "1.0e10", it should return a 64-bit floating-point value equal to 10000000000.
 We do not sacrifice accuracy.
 The function will match exactly (down the smallest bit) the result of a standard function like `strtod`.